 MacDonald returned to more familiar Western territory (and to the lead villain slot) in his next serial, Black Arrow (Columbia, 1944).
-He played Jake Jackson, a manipulative profiteer out to instigate an Indian insurrection; Jackson planned on seizing a lost gold cache on the Indian reservation after the Indians’ rebellion had caused the government to drive them from their land.
-Jackson had the peaceable Indian chief murdered to precipitate a war, but the chief’s son Black Arrow (Robert Scott) refused to go blindly on the warpath, and despite the hostility of the local settlers and his own tribe, succeeded in exposing Jackson’s machinations.
-Though Black Arrow was not nearly as good as MacDonald’s previous two serials, it was still a respectable chapterplay.
-MacDonald was definitely in his element as the outrageously mendacious Jackson, who managed to convince townspeople, Indians, and outlaws alike of his trustworthiness–while using them all as expendable pawns, coolly letting them die (or just as coolly killing them himself) when it suited his ends.
+He played Jake Jackson, a manipulative ex-carpetbagger who planned to gain control of a hidden gold mine within a Navajo reservation by precipitating an Indian war that would end in the Navajos being driven from their territory.
+Jackson murdered the peaceable Navajo chief as part of his scheme, but the chief’s son Black Arrow (Robert Scott) refused to blindly retaliate, and despite the hostility of the local settlers and his own tribe, succeeded in exposing Jackson’s machinations.
+Though Black Arrow was not as strong as MacDonald’s previous two serials, it was still a very well-made chapterplay, and MacDonald was definitely in his element as the outrageously mendacious Jackson–who managed to convince townspeople, Indians, and outlaws alike of his trustworthiness while using them all as expendable pawns, coolly letting them die (or just as coolly killing them himself) when it suited his ends.

 MacDonald’s final 1940s Columbia serial was 1945’s The Monster and the Ape, in which he played a small role as Police Inspector Hamilton, appearing once every five or six chapters to help hero Robert Lowery track down a mad scientist and recover a stolen robot.
 Shortly after Ape’s release, Columbia disbanded their B-western and serial production units and set up new production arrangements with Sam Katzman (serials) and Colbert Clark (B-westerns).
 The new Columbia producers brought their own acting stock companies with them, and MacDonald found himself working chiefly at other studios from 1945 on–with one big exception.
 Beginning in 1946, he became a perennial heavy in Columbia’s Three Stooges shorts, and continued to regularly menace the team until the mid-1950s; his unshakably serious manner made him a perfect foil for the wacky comedians.